There are steps and solutions cities can take to reduce air pollution.

 Mainly focus on:

-Other ways to address outdoor air pollution are:
+Other ways to address outdoor air pollution might be:

 Indoor (Household) Air Pollution